 Open.
 You can then see an option to

-This will install NEURON under directory
+The latest pkg installers will install NEURON under the directory

 have to install XQuartz separately.
 Once you start Terminal application, NEURON